 3. The Art Institute of Chicago

-The Art Institute of Chicago is one of the largest, oldest, and most prestigious art museums in the world.
-Located at 111 South Michigan Ave and founded in 1879, the Art Institute of Chicago contains some of the world’s most famous pieces of art.
+The Art Institute of Chicago is one of the world’s largest, oldest, and most prestigious art museums.
+Located at 111 South Michigan Ave and founded in 1879, the Art Institute of Chicago contains some of the world’s most famous art pieces.

 The truth is that you won’t believe the extent of how large and impressive the Art Institute is until you’ve actually seen it!
 Plan for at least an hour or two at least.
 There’s a lot to see!
 Be sure you stop by the nearby Millennium Park for a nice stroll in the summer or go ice skating in the winter.

 See Related: Best Weekend Trips from Omaha, NE: Top Getaways

 Abraham Lincoln Presidential Library and Museum, the Lincoln Home National Historic Site, and The Lincoln Tomb State Historic Site.
 Springfield, the unassuming capital city of Illinois, sits between Chicago and St. Louis.

 Abraham Lincoln, the 16th president of the United States, is commemorated at local attractions, including the Abraham Lincoln Presidential Library and Museum, Lincoln Home National Historic Site, and The Lincoln Tomb State Historic Site.

 Even if you’re not a history buff, you’ll want to see the latter because it’s surrounded by the Lincoln Memorial Garden & Nature Center.

 See Related: Month-Long Vacation Ideas

 The Indianapolis Motor Speedway is the largest racing track in the world.
 This place is a must-stop for anyone who would say they are an autophile, adrenaline junkie, or racing lover.